The wide range of the Pastel Colors Palette!

 The cake is an emotion in itself, so much more than just a dessert.
 It invokes a feeling of joy unparalleled!
 A blend of pastels like red, green, and blue coupled with bolder colors gives you branding that can’t be easily forgotten.

 6. Pastels For Perfume

 Pictured: Perfumes from Calvin Klein

-Perfumes that have fresh, floral or fruity fragrance are generally associated with a feeling of calmness, subtlety, and freshness.
-Using pastels for such fragrances reinforce the same feelings while looking at the brand colors.
+Perfumes that have fresh, floral, or fruity fragrances are generally associated with a feeling of calmness, subtlety, and freshness.
+Using pastels and a minimalistic logo for such fragrances reinforces the same feelings while looking at the brand colors.